Modern slavery and human trafficking statement

 - Age UK’s Speak-up Safely (whistleblowing) Policy and Procedure asks staff to confidentially report concerns including modern slavery or human trafficking.

 - Age UK’s Safeguarding Policy and Procedures acknowledges modern slavery as a form of abuse and, where there is a concern about a child (under 18 years) or an adult (18 or over) who needs care and support, this Policy takes effect.

 Supply Chain Due Diligence

-- Age UK has developed a specific draft Modern Slavery Policy and Procedure, which we anticipate will be approved by the Age UK Board of Trustees in 2019/20.
+- Age UK developed a specific Modern Slavery Policy and Procedure, which was approved by the Age UK Board of Trustees in November 2019.